Amazon EBS Multi-Attach

 16. A user is trying to launch an EBS backed EC2 instance under free usage.
 The user wants to achieve encryption of the EBS volume.
 How can the user encrypt the data at rest?

-1. Use AWS EBS encryption to encrypt the data at rest (Encryption is allowed on micro instances)
+1. Use AWS EBS encryption to encrypt the data at rest (EBS encryption is supported on all current generation instance types including t2/t3 micro)

 3. The user has to select the encryption enabled flag while launching the EC2 instance